 Oakland Zoo’s Eco-Travel to Borneo includes a special visit with the Borneo Sun Bear Conservation Centre.
 The trip provides its travelers with authentic hands-on work at the Centre, engagement with the local community, and needed supplies.
 Oakland Zoo offers travel participants a unique glimpse into the complexities of conservation issues and solutions to positively impact our partner projects, our travelers, and wildlife.

 Oakland Zoo is committed to animal welfare and offers a forever home to animals in need due to injury, parental loss due to car strikes or fires, the illegal pet trade, human-wildlife conflict, or other challenges.
-Three sun bears reside in the Zoo’s spacious sun bear habitat, one of the largest habitats of its kind in the United States.
+The Zoo’s spacious sun bear habitat is one of the largest habitats of its kind in the United States.
 Ting Ting was just a cub when her mother was killed by poachers.
 Ting Ting was sold into the pet trade where she lived in a small cage for four years before being confiscated by the Malaysian government and sent to a refuge.
 In 2000 the Association of Zoos and Aquariums (AZA) arranged to import bears from this refuge to the United States.
-In 2006, Ting Ting arrived at her forever home at Oakland Zoo.
-Joining Ting Ting are two sister bears, Bulan and Pagi.
+In 2006, Ting Ting arrived at her forever home at Oakland Zoo where she lived happily until she passed away in October 2022.
 Bulan was born in 2006 came to Oakland Zoo in 2008, just a couple months before her younger sister Pagi was born.
 She has a “U” shaped crest that is covered in black spots.
 Pagi was born in 2008 and came to Oakland Zoo in 2010.

 The Bornean Sun Bear Conservation Centre provides a space to confiscate, rehabilitate and release orphaned and ex-captive bears back into the wild, while providing an improved long-term living environment for those that cannot be released.